Sun shines on Croagh Patrick as pilgrims seek a spiritual lift

 While the sunny weather meant numbers were up on last year’s pilgrimage, according to locals, the good conditions meant there were fewer incidents for the teams of mountain rescue and Order of Malta volunteers who implement a massive operation for the event.

-A spokesman for Mayo Mountain rescue confirmed there had been one serious accident which involved the evacuation of a male to Mayo University Hospital while another ten incidents since Saturday evening involved minor injuries or simply fatigue.
+A spokesman for Mayo Mountain rescue confirmed there had been one serious accident which involved the evacuation of a male to Mayo University Hospital.
+Shortly before 5pm, it said 22 injuries were treated by members of the Order of Malta Ambulance Corps, Mountain Rescue and the Civil Defence members.

 Plans to develop a dedicated pathway, which traverses commonage lands owned by local farmers, made from indigenous stone, have been submitted to Mayo County Council.